Muschamp Rd

 • scan-ability – is the ability for a reader to quickly scan your posting looking for the exact information they want.
 This is extremely important online and is achieved by using bold text, italics, subtitles, bullet points and other aspects of typography.

 If you are interested in further tips on improving your blog and your writing in general there is a lot of advice online though it can be a bit repetitive.
-I’ve provided links to a few more articles below but the best way to get better at anything is practice.
-However if you want to become a better writer, it helps if you become a better reader, this involves taking the time and effort to read more challenging authors and a wide range of subject matter and styles of writing.
+I’ve provided links to articles before but the best way to get better at anything is practice.
+However, if you want to become a better writer, it helps if you become a better reader, this involves taking the time and effort to read more challenging authors and a wide range of subject matter and writing styles.

 Blogging Longevity